ncatlab/nlab-content/pages/5/6/2/7/17265/content.md

   \,.
 $$

-If so, then this means that $E$ is sufficiently "spead out" with respect to the maps in $C$.
+If so, then this means that $E$ is sufficiently "spread out" with respect to the maps in $C$.
 More generally one considers this extension problem fiberwise, i.e. with both $E$ and $Y$ (hence also $X$) equipped with a map to some base space $B$.

 +-- {: .num_defn #RightLiftingProperty}